ra1zzzengpt/cli-messanger/README.md

 ### Authentication & Profiles
 - Password-based registration and login.
-- Auto-login using local credential storage (`save.json`).
+- Auto-login on startup using locally stored credentials (`save.json`).
 - Profile management — update nickname and password from the CLI.
+- Built-in server health check (`/ping`) on every launch.

-### Messaging & Networking
+### Messaging
-- Incremental message fetching to reduce overhead.
+- Full conversation history fetched on every request — no stale state.
-- **Full Chat Dumps** — export an entire conversation to a local text file.
+- **Chat dump** — export an entire conversation to a local text file via `/dump`.
-- Built-in server health check (`/ping` endpoint) to verify connectivity on launch.
+- Chat list stored locally; peers are resolved by ID from the server.

-### General UI & I/O
+### UI & I/O
-- Modular screen-based navigation (`AuthScreen`, `MainScreen`, `ChatScreen`, etc.).
+- Screen-based navigation: `AuthScreen`, `MainScreen`, `ChatsScreen`, `ChatScreen`, `ProfileScreen`, `ServerScreen`.
 - ASCII art menus loaded from asset files.
-- Custom console utilities for safe user input with built-in validation and ANSI color support.
+- Safe user input with validation and ANSI color output.
-- Configuration stored in a local JSON file.
+- Configuration persisted in a local JSON file.

 ---